Carms-dev/gegi-law-gatsby-netlify/content/cases/lewis-v-sugar-daddys-nightclub.md

 ---
 isCornerstone: false
-caseName: Lewis v Sugar Daddys Nightclub
+caseName: Lewis v.
+Sugar Daddys Nightclub
 citation: 2016 HRTO 347
 description: The applicant, a questioning transgender male, was subject to adverse treatment when attempting to use the men's washroom.
 The OHRT held